 - LRCUG Postcard (mainly for public health professionals; bilingual document)

 ‘Summary Brief’ version of the LRCUG (mainly for health professionals)

 - Infographic of the LRCUG Recommendations (mainly for media/online purposes; available in both

 With impending cannabis legalization in Canada, the LRCUG offer a potentially valuable population-level tool to reduce risk for adverse health outcomes from cannabis use among (especially young) users, based on the LRCUG’s 10 core recommendations.

-The LRCUG have received authoritative national endorsements from six leading national medical public health and substance use organizations:
+The LRCUG have received authoritative national endorsements from seven leading national medical public health and substance use organizations:

 Canadian Medical Association (CMA),

 Council of Chief Medical Officers of Health (CCMOH),